-- declines in public infrastructure construction and reductions in government funding, including the funding by transportation authorities and other state and local agencies; - · risks related to our operating strategy; - · competition for projects in our local markets; - risks associated with our capital-intensive business; - government inquiries, requirements and initiatives, including those related to funding for public infrastructure construction, land use, environmental, health and safety matters, and government contracting requirements and other laws and regulations; - unfavorable economic conditions and restrictive financing markets; - · our ability to successfully identify, manage and integrate acquisitions; - · our ability to obtain sufficient bonding capacity to undertake certain projects; - · our ability to accurately estimate the overall risks, requirements or costs when we bid on or negotiate contracts that are ultimately awarded to us; - the cancellation of a significant number of contracts or our disqualification from bidding for new contracts; - · risks related to adverse weather conditions; - · climate change and related laws and regulations; - our substantial indebtedness and the restrictions imposed on us by the terms thereof; - · our ability to manage our supply chain in a manner that ensures that we are able to obtain adequate raw materials, equipment and essential supplies; - · our ability to retain key personnel and maintain satisfactory labor relations, and to manage or mitigate any labor shortages, turnover and labor cost increases; - · the impact of inflation on costs of labor, raw materials and other items that are critical to our business, including fuel, concrete and steel;
+- declines in public infrastructure construction and reductions in government funding, including the funding by transportation authorities and other state and local agencies; - risks related to our operating strategy; - competition for projects in our local markets; - · risks associated with our capital-intensive business; - government inquiries, requirements and initiatives, including those related to funding for public infrastructure construction, land use, environmental, health and safety matters, and government contracting requirements and other laws and regulations; - · unfavorable economic conditions and restrictive financing markets; - · our ability to successfully identify, manage and integrate acquisitions; - · our ability to obtain sufficient bonding capacity to undertake certain projects; - · our ability to accurately estimate the overall risks, requirements or costs when we bid on or negotiate contracts that are ultimately awarded to us; - the cancellation of a significant number of contracts or our disqualification from bidding for new contracts; - risks related to adverse weather conditions; - · climate change and related laws and regulations; - · our substantial indebtedness and the restrictions imposed on us by the terms thereof; - our ability to manage our supply chain in a manner that ensures that we are able to obtain adequate raw materials, equipment and essential supplies; - our ability to retain key personnel and maintain satisfactory labor relations, and to manage or mitigate any labor shortages, turnover and labor cost increases; - · the impact of inflation on costs of labor, raw materials and other items that are critical to our business, including fuel, concrete and steel;

-- unfavorable developments affecting the banking and financial services industry; - · property damage and other claims and insurance coverage issues; - the outcome of litigation or disputes, including employment-related, workers' compensation and breach of contract claims; - · risks related to our information technology systems and infrastructure, including cybersecurity incidents; - · our ability to maintain effective internal control over financial reporting; and - other events outside of our control.
+- unfavorable developments affecting the banking and financial services industry; - · property damage and other claims and insurance coverage issues; - · the outcome of litigation or disputes, including employment-related, workers' compensation and breach of contract claims; - · risks related to our information technology systems and infrastructure, including cybersecurity incidents; - · our ability to maintain effective internal control over financial reporting; and - other events outside of our control.

 These factors are not necessarily all of the important factors that could cause actual results or events to differ materially from those expressed in the forward-looking statements.
 Other unknown or unpredictable factors could also cause actual results or events to differ materially from those expressed in the forward-looking statements.
-Our future results will depend upon various other risks and uncertainties, including those described in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the fiscal year ended September 30, 2023.
-All forward-looking statements attributable to us are qualified in their entirety by this cautionary statement.
+Our future results will depend upon various other risks and uncertainties, including those described in the 2023 Form 10-K. All forward-looking statements attributable to us are qualified in their entirety by this cautionary statement.
 Forward-looking statements speak only as of the date hereof.
-We undertake no obligation to update or revise any forward-looking statements after the date on which any such statement is made, whether as a result of new information, future events or otherwise, except as required by law.
+We undertake no obligation to update or revise any forward-looking statement is made, whether as a result of new information, future events or otherwise, except as required by law.